josezeta/personal-readme/README.md

 ### My work hours:
 Starting my date with some time for. reading emails, review PRs and having meetings.
 You can reach me by Slack during these times

-My working hours are usually 9 to 6ish, I'm available by Slack pretty much 24/7 (but I do NOT expect the same from my team).
+My working hours are usually 9 to 6ish, I'm available by Slack pretty much 24/7 (I do not really care about time but I do NOT expect the same from my team).
 Do not hesitate to call in the middle of the night if that is important.

 When I'm on vacation, I will be available for urgent things.
 It's definition depends on what I'm working on at the time, but you can ask the following questions to determine it.